KaoriH/IamKaori/README.md

 > 🧠 This project was part of my early web development learning journey.
 > It helped me understand the foundational concepts of layout, colors, and typography.

+> This portfolio site also includes links to other individual projects I have worked on.

 ## Technologies Used
 - HTML5
 - CSS3